 To mitigate and manage social risks and impacts anticipated during subproject construction and operation, villagers were and will be informed and consulted through village meeting before starting civil works.
-During the construction, a Field Technical Inspection Team will be assigned to supervise and provide technical guidance on measures to be followed to prevent and manage community health and safety and safety at work.
-To minimize disturbance and restriction of access to farm land, sub-project impacts and a work schedule will be consulted and agreed with the affected framers.
+To minimize disturbance and restriction of access to farm land, subproject impacts and a work schedule will be consulted and agreed with the affected framers.
 The work schedule will be closely supervised by the field inspection team to ensure that the contractor strictly observe and complete their work as planned.